 Suzanne Lenhart is a professor of mathematics.
 Lenhart’s work in the field of mathematical biology has been used in devising drug strategies to treat HIV and making recommendations to change the chest pressure pattern in CPR.
 Her work also has been used to help combat environmental problems such as black bear population control, fishery maintenance, and control of the gypsy moth.
 Lenhart has received grants from the National Science Foundation almost continuously since 1985.
 She is associate director for education, outreach, and diversity at the National Institute for Mathematical and Biological Synthesis (NIMBioS).
 She was the director of the Research Experiences for Undergraduates (REU) program in the Department of Mathematics for fifteen years and is now the director of such a program for NIMBioS.

-Beauvais Lyons is the James R. Cox Professor of Art.
-Lyons is an expert in printmaking, contemporary art, art parody, mock documentation, and art censorship issues.
-His one-person exhibitions have been presented at more than sixty galleries and museums in the United States and abroad.
-Lyons is well known for his “Hokes Archives,” creating mock academic projects in archaeology, medicine, folk art, and zoology.
+Beauvais Lyons is a Professor of Art known for his work as a printmaker, with expertise in contemporary art, art parody, mock documentation, and art censorship issues.
+His one-person exhibitions have been presented at more than eighty galleries and museums in the United States and abroad.
+Lyons is well known for his “Hokes Archives,” creating mock academic projects in archaeology, medicine, folk art, zoology and most recently, is creating an imaginary circus.
 His prints are in numerous public collections, including the Smithsonian Museum of American Art in Washington, DC, the Whitney Museum of American Art in New York, and the Philadelphia Museum of Art.
-He was awarded a Fulbright Fellowship in 2002, and in 2003 and 2004 he served as president of the UT Knoxville Faculty Senate.
+He was awarded a Fulbright Fellowship in 2002, a Santo Foundation Artist Award in 2014, and served as president of the UT Knoxville Faculty Senate in 2003-04 and 2017-18.

 Susan Riechert, a Distinguished Service Professor in the Department of Ecology and Evolutionary Biology in the College of Arts and Sciences.
 At UT since 1973, Susan has done work on game theory that was pivotal in the field, and her research—consistently funded by the National Science Foundation—has produced more than 100 chapters and articles in top journals.
 Committed to preparing future generations of science teachers, Susan created a groundbreaking outreach program, Biology in a Box, which is now used in 108 school systems in Tennessee and neighboring states.
 She also developed VolsTeach, which provides a STEM teaching minor to science, math, and engineering majors.
 Finally, she has served as an outstanding role model for women in biology and other sciences.